Full-Time vs. Part-Time Student: What’s the Difference?

 What Does It Mean to Be a Part-Time Student in College?

-Typically, part-time undergraduate students take 11 or fewer credits per semester.
+Part-time undergraduate students typically take 11 or fewer credits per semester.
 Part-time graduate students usually take less than nine credits.
-However, graduate students enrolled in their thesis or dissertation course usually do not need to meet this requirement.

 Loading...